Mat Kerekes

-Mat Kerekes (born April 22, 1994) is an American singer and songwriter, best known as the lead vocalist of rock band Citizen, of which he is a founding member.
-He is also a solo artist and a member of The Flats.
+Mat Kerekes (born April 22, 1994) is an American singer and songwriter, best known as the lead vocalist of rock band Citizen.
+He is also a solo artist, and a member of The Flats.

 Biography

 Kerekes was born and grew up in the Bedford Township area of Michigan, and attended Bedford High School.
-Before Citizen, Kerekes was the drummer of a metalcore band called The Sound of Glory at the age of 14.
-They had a large local following as well as somewhat of a regional following during their years of existence.
-This band included members of Citizen Nick Hamm and Eric Hamm on their same respective instruments.
-Additional members of the band were vocalist Josh Childress (guitarist of The Plot in You and a second guitarist to The Sound of Glory, Joey Chester.
-Kerekes formed the band Citizen shortly after the breakup of The Sound of Glory and stuck with a melodic hardcore sound in their early self-released material.
-Citizen played their first show on January 28, 2010 at Frankie's Inner City in Toledo, Ohio where they opened for Set Your Goals.
-They have released four studio albums and two EPs.
+Kerekes formed the band Citizen in 2009 and played their first show on January 28, 2010, at Frankie's Inner City in Toledo, Ohio where they opened for Set Your Goals.
+They have released five studio albums and two EPs.
 Additionally, he has been an active member of his brother Chris Kerekes's band The Flats, playing drums and occasionally contributing vocals.

-Kerekes has also released solo music online since 2011.
-In 2014 he released a six-song self-titled LP, and in 2016 released a full solo studio album, Luna & The Wild Blue Everything.
-He wrote and performed everything on this record with the exception of some percussion, which was done by producer Will Yip, and the violin.
-He released his album, Nova, on August 5th, 2022.
-He named this album after the two places he has considered his home base, Northern Ohio and Virginia, where he currently resides with his wife, Shay Kerekes.
+He also has 3 sisters: Amber, Hannah, and Asha.
+Asha Zapf is a YouTuber and social media influencer.

+Kerekes has also released five solo albums and three EPs.

 Kerekes has cited Third Eye Blind among his greatest musical influences.

 Kerekes follows a straight edge lifestyle.
 He is an advocate of animal rescues and has used his music before for fundraising efforts, specifically Toledo's PET Bull Project.
 He owns two pit bulls.